haripyad/Healthcare-Trends-Analysis-and-Predictive-Modeling/README.md

 - **Predictive Analysis:** Demonstrates how to make predictions for future years based on the trained models, with a specific focus on a desired medical procedure code.

 ## Usage
 1. Ensure you have the required Python libraries installed.
-You can use the following command:
-    ```bash
-    pip install pandas scikit-learn lightgbm
-    ```

 2. Run the Jupyter notebook containing the Python code.

 3. Follow the step-by-step instructions and comments in the notebook to understand the data analysis and predictive modeling process.